nslxndr/Nominatim-Data-Analyser/docs/Dynamic-Value.md

     """
         Resolves the given data_to_resolve by resolving all data inside which are of type DynamicValue.
 The resolved data are resolved again if they also contain DynamicValue.

-        Parameter resolver_data is the data dictionnary used to resolve the dynamic values.
+        Parameter resolver_data is the data dictionary used to resolve the dynamic values.
     """
 ```